kli8nt/.github/profile/readme.md

 - [ ] Placeholder - not yet done
 - [x] Placeholder - done!

+- [x] Accessing end-user repos including private and the auth token in order to clone private repos `git clone https://oauth2:ghp_...Gnm61dm4rh@github.com/gituser/testrepo.git`
+- [ ] Showing the production environment on the end user github repo just like github pages and vercel
+- [ ] Making a front end interface to interact with the github-oauth2 backend

 Follow up if you are interested!
 We'll be happy about it!
 Thanks!